-- 175. Appointments to positions in the City and County service shall be at the entrance rate established for the position except as otherwise provided herein.
-Adjustments as outlined in this section shall take place on the first day of the pay period after the completion of the specified period. - 176.
+- Appointments to positions in the City and County service shall be at the entrance rate established for the position except as otherwise provided herein.
+Adjustments as outlined in this section shall take place on the first day of the pay period after the completion of the specified period. - 181.
 1. Promotive Appointment in a Higher Class.
-An employee following completion of the probationary period or six (6) months of service, and who is appointed to a position in a higher classification, deemed to be promotive shall have his/her salary adjusted to that step in the promotive class as follows: - 177. a.
+An employee following completion of the probationary period or six (6) months of service, and who is appointed to a position in a higher classification, deemed to be promotive shall have his/her salary adjusted to that step in the promotive class as follows: - a.
 If the employee is receiving a salary in his/her present classification equal to or above the entrance step of the promotive class, the employee's salary in the promotive class shall be adjusted two steps in the compensation schedule over the salary received in the lower class but not above the maximum of the salary range of the promotive classification. - b.
 If the employee is receiving a salary in his/her present classification which is less than the entrance step of the salary range of the promotive classification, the employee shall receive a salary step in the promotive class which is closest to an adjustment of seven and one-half percent (7.5%) above the salary received in the class from which promoted.
-The proper step shall be determined in the bi-weekly compensation schedule and shall not be above the maximum of the salary range of the promotive class. - 179.
-For purpose of this Section, appointment of an employee as defined herein to a position in any class the salary schedule for which is higher than the salary schedule of the employee's class shall be deemed promotive. - 180.
-2. Non-promotive Appointment.
-When an employee accepts a non-promotive appointment in a classification having the same salary schedule, or a lower salary schedule, the appointee shall enter the new position at that salary step which is the same as that received in the prior appointment, or if the salary steps do not match, then the salary step which is immediately in excess of that received in the prior appointment, provided that such salary shall not exceed the maximum of the salary schedule.
+The proper step shall be determined in the bi-weekly compensation schedule and shall not be above the maximum of the salary range of the promotive class.